 This ongoing collection is comprised of audio and video recordings of Berklee College of Music events from campus venues including the: Berklee Performance Center, Lawrence and Alma Berk Recital Hall, Steve Heck Room, David Friend Recital Hall, Red Room, and Stan Getz Library & Media Center, from 1995 - to the present.
 The sources of these recordings include Berklee’s Concert Office, Video Services, and the Stan Getz Library and Media Center.
 The Library’s Media Development Office collects and prepares these materials for inclusion in the library and college archives collections, as appropriate.

-Approximately 3,900 video recordings of clinics, concerts, and other special events on campus spanning from 1985-2004.
+Approximately 3,900 video recordings of clinics, concerts, and other special events on campus spanning 1979-2005 (with most recordings taking place 1985-2004).
 These recordings are primarily housed on VHS tapes; other formats include Beta and Umatic tapes.
 Sample event types include: Singer Showcase concerts, commencement concerts, and the dedication and grand opening of the Genko Uchida Building.
-Berklee College of Music’s Video Services department records concert and other event performances throughout the college campus.
+Berklee College of Music's Video Services department records concert and other event performances throughout the college campus.
 Reggie Lofton, director of video services, oversaw the production of the videos in this collection.
+While all materials in this collection may be viewed on-site by appointment, a small selection is also available online as part of the digital collection Inspiring the next generation: music and speeches from legendary musicians, produced with digitization support from George Blood LP and partial funding from the GRAMMY Museum®.

 Wayne Wadhams (1946-2008) was a founding member of the Music Production & Engineering Department at Berklee College of Music, where he taught from 1982-2007.
 This collection includes both teaching materials as well as records from Wadhams’ Boston Skyline label.
 Formats include paper files, floppy discs, compact discs, LPs, 45s, VHS tapes, Beta tapes, and Digital Audio Tapes.
 Curricular materials include a copy of the original proposal to establish the music production & engineering department at Berklee.